ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 You can use the following parameters for the query:

-So, obviously, you have the vertices A, B, C and D on the shortest path in exactly this order.
+So, obviously, you have the nodes A, B, C and D on the shortest path in exactly this order.
 Then, the shortest path statement returns the following pairs:

 Anull